 An outdoor garden at the Campbell River campus of the North Island Hospital has been filled with plants traditionally used for food and medicines by the local Laichwiltach peoples, completing an important milestone for the hospital project.

-A wide range of community partners, including members of the North Island Hospital Project’s Aboriginal Working Group, Sasamans Society, Laichwiltach Family Life Society, First Nations Health Authority, Elders and youth from the local First Nations came together at the hospital on July 5 to fill the garden with plants like Oregon grape, Labrador tea, red elderberry, licorice fern, thimbleberry, salmon berries, salal and pacific silverweed.
+A wide range of community partners, including members of the North Island Hospital Project’s Indigenous Working Group, Sasamans Society, Laichwiltach Family Life Society, First Nations Health Authority, Elders and youth from the local First Nations came together at the hospital on July 5 to fill the garden with plants like Oregon grape, Labrador tea, red elderberry, licorice fern, thimbleberry, salmon berries, salal and pacific silverweed.